hamba/avro/README.md

 with one of the types being `null` (ie. `["null", "string"]` or `["string", "null"]`), in this case a `*T` is allowed, with `T` matching the conversion table above.
 * **interface{}:** An `interface` can be provided and the type or name resolved.
 Primitive types are pre-registered, but named types, maps and slices will need to be registered with the `Register` function.
 In the case of arrays and maps the enclosed schema type or name is postfix to the type with a `:` separator, e.g `"map:string"`.
+Behavior when a type cannot be resolved will depend on your chosen configuation options:
-If any type cannot be resolved the map type above is used unless `Config.UnionResolutionError` is set to `true` in which case an error is returned.
+	* !Config.UnionResolutionError && !Config.PartialUnionTypeResolution: the map type above is used
+	* Config.UnionResolutionError && !Config.PartialUnionTypeResolution: an error is returned
+	* !Config.UnionResolutionError && Config.PartialUnionTypeResolution: any registered type will get resolved while any unregistered type will fallback to the map type above.
+	* Config.UnionResolutionError && !Config.PartialUnionTypeResolution: any registered type will get resolved while any unregistered type will return an error.

 ##### TextMarshaler and TextUnmarshaler